 Recent studies suggest the majority of organisations should expect to experience a value-eroding crisis at least once every five years.

-It is an essential part of good governance for organisations to prepare proactively for what many say is the inevitable.
+It is an essential part of good governance for organisations to prepare proactively for what many say is inevitable.
 However, managing the response to a crisis is challenging and should not be underestimated.
 Based on practical experience of board-level crisis response, here are five key challenges crisis management business leaders and teams should consider in their preparations.

 ONE: Staying Strategic

 A key area successful business leaders and top teams consistently struggle to manage is the ‘strategic’ element of crisis response.
-The temptation is to dive into the detail, get operational and derive comfort from dealing in the familiar.
+The temptation is to dive into the detail, get operational and derive comfort from dealing with the familiar.
 There will be ‘fires at your feet’ which need fighting.
 But, at the same time, the executive team has a crucial role in watching the horizon.
 Whilst looking ahead and those around them planning and delivering on their decisions and direction.

-This is where conceptual thinking models work well; simply derived approaches designed to capture the core elements of the thinking that a strategic crisis team should be engaging in.
-Few senior executives know well, or in some cases have even read, their organisation’s crisis plans.
+This is where conceptual thinking models work well; simply derived approaches are designed to capture the core elements of the thinking that a strategic crisis team should be engaging in.
+Few senior executives know well, or in some cases have even read their organisation’s crisis plans.
 The key thing is to have a simple, well-structured key activity process to keep them on track.
 This is particularly important in the heat of the crisis arena.

 TWO: Achieving Situational Awareness